telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 ## Sign Out

 The **Sign Out** button allows you to log out of the currently logged user.
-Click on the button to log out and navigate to [an intro page]({%slug installation%}#create-an-account) that provides options to create a new user or use another existing account.
+Click the button to log out and navigate to [an intro page]({%slug installation%}#create-an-account) that provides options to create a new user or use another existing account.